mzetenyi/HadronModel/README.md

 ## How to download and compile

 ### Download
 Navigate to the [main page of the project](https://github.com/mzetenyi/HadronModel), click on the green "Code" button and choose **"Download zip"**.
-Save the zip file to a suitable directory, unzip it, and you will get a directiry structure like this:
+Save the zip file to a suitable directory, unzip it, and you will get a directory structure like this:

 ![Directory structure](https://user-images.githubusercontent.com/43382422/220627571-33fd9b92-198a-4633-8c0c-6331880fbb33.jpg)